Welcome

-BASIC CHURCH LIBRARY MINISTRY POLICY (Phase 1 – Spring 2014)
+BASIC CHURCH LIBRARY MINISTRY POLICY (Phase 1 – Spring 2026 rev.)

-1. Library materials will include books (fiction, non-fiction, references), some periodicals, and audio-visual materials.
+1. Library materials will include books (fiction, non-fiction, references), and some audio-visual materials.
 DVDs and CDs are preferred over video recordings (VHS).

 2. Library materials will relate to the church mission, interests and concerns of church staff, ministry leaders, church members of all ages, and guests from the community.